Expressive Oil Portraits

 Andrew tutors an intensive oil portrait painting course in Portishead, just outside Bristol.
 The course is for a small group of nine students allowing time for personal guidance to develop your ability.
 The course is built around expressive portraiture.
 Observational work set up to enable the formal qualities of oil paint to become a more explicitly descriptive medium and asserting a more active form of observation and connection whilst still capturing a likeness.

-The Andrew James Expressive Portraits course in Portishead has now run successfully nine times and is returning in the Autumn of 2018.
+The Andrew James Expressive Portraits course in Portishead has now run successfully eleven times and is returning in the Autumn of 2019.